Shop Subscribe

 Outdoor Team Building Exercises

-Now that the weather is nice and you’ve probably finished with your high-stakes testing, it’s time to focus on skills that might not have been on the test but are important nonetheless.
-Some team-building activities outside can help with collaboration, communication, and critical thinking skills.
+Now that the weather is nice and you’ve probably finished your high-stakes testing, it’s time to focus on skills that might not have been on the test.
+But you know they’re important!
+Some outdoor team-building exercises can help with collaboration, communication, and critical thinking skills.
+Try some of these fun activities!

 Nothing beats the parachute to show students the value of working together.
-They are surprisingly cheap and offer lots of fun.
-Just make sure the students don’t get carried away (literally).
+They are affordable, colorful, and offer lots of fun.
+Just make sure the students don’t get carried away (literally!).
+Add some balls to create a non-competitive team exercise.

 Geocaching

-Think of geocaching as a technological scavenger hunt on steroids.
-Using the GPS capabilities of their devices, they track the coordinates of an object that’s been placed by another geocacher.
-There might not be any in your schoolyard, so either place some yourself, have the kids place them for another class, or go on a cache-rich field trip.
+Think of geocaching as a technological scavenger hunt using GPS capabilities to find objects all across the country.
+Use the coordinates of objects placed by other geocachers and practice GPS tracking skills to locate them.
+There might not be any in your schoolyard, so you can place some yourself, have the kids place them for another class, or go on a geocaching field trip.

-Students choose a partner.
-One is blindfolded and put on a small soccer field while their partner is on the sidelines giving them directions verbally.
-The blindfolded players try to kick the ball into an unguarded goal.
+Have students choose a partner or pair them up randomly.
+One is blindfolded and put on a small soccer field while their partner is on the sidelines, giving them verbal directions.
+The blindfolded players try to kick a soccer ball into an unguarded soccer goal.

-Each student is given an animal to mimic.
+Give each student an animal to mimic.
 They are only allowed to make the sounds of that animal.
-Students then have to organize themselves in a line in order from smallest to largest animal.
+Students then have to organize themselves in a line from smallest to largest animal by communicating as their animal.

 Communicative Red Rover